To find a cure for spinal cord injury.

 - Provide a hub for testing and evaluating spinal cord injury research

-- Investigate and test worldwide technologies through our associations with similar, like-minded organisations
+- Investigate and test worldwide technologies through collaboration with other spinal cord injury organisations

 - Coordinate clinical trials with partnership organisations